 "As a PDEng, I work on a specific design at a specific client.
 This degree allows me to have one leg in industry and the other one in academia.
 I found out that industry is very different, though - it sometimes doesn't matter how things work, as long as they work"

-07:30 Ivor Wanders, Robotics & Mechatronics PDEng trainee from the UT, carries out his project at company Schuitemaker, which deals with agricultural machinery and is based in Rijssen.
+07:30 Ivor Wanders, PDEng Robotics trainee at the UT, carries out his project at company Schuitemaker, which deals with agricultural machinery and is based in Rijssen.
 Because the company has a production line in-house, work there starts very early for everyone, including Wanders.

 09:00 "At work I spent most of my time sitting behind a computer.
 I'm in an office with all the other engineers.
 I do a lot of programming and I run simulations" describes Wanders.